-In your initial application of 10 October 2022, handled by the Directorate-General for Internal market, Industry, Entrepreneurship and SMEs, you requested access to:
+In your initial application of 10 October 2022, handled by Directorate D - Twin Transition, Economic & Social Affairs of the Secretariat-General, you requested access to:

 - '[...] documents related to the Chemical Strategy for Sustainability, and in particular to the reform of the CLP and REACH Regulations: - 1.
-A list of all meetings/ discussions that have taken place since 1st December 2021 between Commissioner Breton and representatives of his cabinet (in particular Gaelle Garnier, Joan Canton and Valere Moutarlier), the directors and the director-general of DG GROW, with representatives of individual companies (including their lobby consultancies and law firms) and/or industry associations on the other hand, specifically:
+A list of all meetings/ discussions that have taken place since 1st December 2021 between representatives of individual companies (including their lobby consultancies and law firms) and/or industry associations on the other hand, specifically: BDI, VCI,